 The Inflation Reduction Act of 2022 introduced a new Corporate Alternative Minimum Tax ("CAMT") for tax years beginning after December 31, 2022.
+The CAMT is intended to ensure that corporations pay tax at a rate of at least 15%.
+CAMT paid in one year may be carried forward indefinitely and claimed as a credit to the extent that regular tax exceeds CAMT.
+The company was subject to regular tax in 2023.
 At this time the Company does not expect to be a CAMT taxpayer and has appropriately not considered CAMT when evaluating its need for a valuation allowance.
 The Company will continue to measure its deferred tax assets at regular tax rates.

-At June 30, 2023, the Company had \$174 million of net deferred tax assets.
-This balance is comprised of deferred tax assets of \$174 million resulting from temporary differences primarily related to stock-based compensation (\$58 million), deferred compensation (\$43 million), bonus compensation (\$39 million), intangible assets acquired as part of the Lehman Brothers acquisition (\$11 million), other provisions (\$9 million), interest (\$6 million), fixed assets (\$5 million), state loss assets (\$1 million), and other (\$2 million).
+At December 31, 2023, the Company had \$179 million of net deferred tax assets.
+This balance is comprised of temporary differences primarily related to stock-based compensation (\$76 million), deferred compensation (\$61 million), bonus compensation (\$18 million), other provisions (\$8 million), fixed assets (\$8 million), interest (\$6 million), and state loss assets (\$2 million).

 The Company is required to assess the likelihood that deferred tax assets will be realized using more-likely-than-not criteria.
 To the extent this criteria is not met, the Company is required to establish a valuation allowance against the deferred tax assets.
-A valuation allowance of \$5 million was recorded at June 30, 2023, related to certain state net operating losses that the Company believes do not meet the more-likely-than-not criteria.
-Since December 31, 2022, the valuation allowance increased by less than \$1 million.
+A valuation allowance of \$3 million was recorded at December 31, 2023, related to certain state net operating losses that the Company believes do not meet the more-likely-than-not criteria.
+Since December 31, 2022, the valuation allowance decreased by \$2 million.

-The Company has state net operating losses of \$151 million on a post-apportionment basis, expiring in the years beginning after 2023.
-The tax-effected value of the state net operating losses in jurisdictions where BCI has a significant presence for tax purposes is \$6 million.
+The Company has state net operating losses of \$117 million on a post-apportionment basis, expiring in the years beginning after 2024.
+The tax-effected value of the state net operating losses in jurisdictions where BCI has a significant presence for tax purposes is \$4 million.
 The tax effect is computed based on apportionment factors and expected tax rates applicable to the year of expected utilization.